Blockchain Comparative Guide

 2.1 Which blockchain applications and protocols have become most embedded in your jurisdiction?

-The principal blockchain applications which have become embedded in the Cayman Islands relate to digital assets and cryptocurrencies – specifically:
+The principal blockchain applications which have become embedded in Jersey relate to digital assets and cryptocurrencies – specifically:

 2.2 What potential new applications/protocols are most actively being explored?